 Effective mitigation is achieved when hazard awareness and risk management approaches and strategies become an integral part of public activities and decision-making.
-Within the county there are many existing plans and programs that support hazard risk management, and thus it is critical that this hazard mitigation plan
+Within the county there are many existing plans and programs that support hazard risk management, and thus it is critical that this hazard mitigation plan Hazards of Concern Disease Outbreak/Pandemic Earthquake Extreme Temperatures Flood (riverine, dam failure, flash, ice jam, beaver dam) Dam Failure Dam Failure Severe Storm (thunderstorm, hail, wind, tornado) Severe Winter Weather Wildfire integrate, complement, and reference those plans and programs to the extent practical in order to be a comprehensive resource for hazard mitigation.

-Warren County HMP Hazards of Concern
+Warren County HMP